I work with mobile devices and health technology standards to make people healthier and happier.

 For the past few years I’ve been focused on getting people (with or without smartphones) verifiable, shareable copies of their health information.
 This started in 2020 in response to the pandemic by creating and co-leading VCI and providing access to proof of vaccination to half a billion people world-wide.
 The work continues today to expand those use cases to include digital insurance cards, patient summaries, lab test results, and more.

 More generally, I conduct research related to patient access to health information, user engagement, and health behavior, mostly in the mobile health domain.
-With what I learn, I design products/ systems driven by health and health behavior data to hopefully help people be healthier.
+With what I learn, I design data-driven products/ systems to hopefully help people be healthier.
 I do this as a founder of The Commons Project, Senior Researcher in Residence at Cornell Tech, and Assistant Professor of Clinical Epidmiology at Weill Cornell Medicine.

 My background is mostly in product development and software engineering, nearly all in health and life sciences.
 I’ve built products, started companies, and advised even more companies.
 Education is genetics and computer science undergrad, human-computer interaction masters, and information science PhD.